 Every big project has unexpected expenses, and an office move is no exception.
 It’s smart to anticipate these "hidden" costs so they don't derail your budget.
 Think about things like getting your old office back to its original condition to get your security deposit back—this might involve repairs or a deep clean.
 You'll also need to update your company's address on all marketing materials, from your website to your business cards.
 Other potential costs include legal fees for reviewing the new lease, temporary storage if your move-in and move-out dates don't align perfectly, and productivity loss while your team is focused on the move.

-Build a Contingency Fund
+Set Aside a Contingency Fund

 Once you've listed all your known and potential costs, the final step is to build a safety net.
 A contingency fund is a portion of your budget—typically 10% to 20% of your total estimated cost—set aside for true surprises.
 This isn't for the "hidden" costs you can anticipate; it's for the things you can't, like a mover's truck breaking down or discovering the new office needs an unexpected electrical repair.
 Having this fund gives you flexibility and peace of mind, ensuring that a minor hiccup doesn't turn into a major financial problem.
 It’s a crucial part of any responsible budget planning for a project of this scale.

-Handle Pre-Move Logistics
+Managing Your Pre-Move Logistics

 With your budget and team in place, it’s time to get into the details.
 This phase is all about turning your abstract plan into a concrete set of actions.
 Handling the logistics well in advance is the single best way to prevent last-minute chaos.
 From mapping out your new floor plan to deciding which pot plant gets to make the journey, every decision you make now will pave the way for a smoother transition.
 Think of this as building the foundation for your new office—get it right, and everything else will fall into place much more easily.

-Plan and Assess the New Space
+Plan the Layout of Your New Space

 Once you’ve chosen your new office, get your hands on the floor plan.
 This is your canvas for designing the future of your company’s in-person experience.
 Walk through the space—either physically or virtually—and start mapping out where different teams, equipment, and common areas will go.
 This is the perfect time to think about how your team will actually use the office.
 Are you creating more collaborative zones or designated quiet areas?
 A well-planned layout can make all the difference in productivity and employee satisfaction.
 Using a hot desk booking system from day one can also help you manage a flexible seating arrangement and gather data on how your new space is being used.

-Map Out Your Tech Infrastructure
+Map Out Your New Tech Infrastructure

 Few things are more frustrating than showing up to a new office with spotty Wi-Fi.
 Work closely with your IT team to create a detailed tech relocation plan.
 This should include an early visit to the new site to assess existing infrastructure and identify any necessary upgrades.
 Make sure to contact internet and phone providers well in advance to schedule installation, as their lead times can be surprisingly long.
 Your goal is a seamless transition where employees can plug in and get to work immediately.
 Having tools that already live in your team’s existing workflow, like Officely’s Slack and Teams integrations, can make the tech side of the move much simpler for everyone.

-Take Inventory of Your Assets
+Take Inventory of Everything You're Moving

 Before you can pack a single box, you need to know what you’re bringing.
 Create a comprehensive inventory of all your current office furniture, equipment, and supplies.
 Go through the list and decide what’s making the move, what needs to be replaced, and what you can sell or donate.
 This is a great opportunity to declutter and invest in items that better suit your new space and work style.
 For example, if you’re leaning into a more flexible model, you might need fewer assigned desks and more comfortable lounge furniture for collaboration.
 This process helps you avoid moving unnecessary items and ensures you only bring what you truly need.